orbitrs/orbit-analyzer/docs/vscode-integration.md

 This guide shows how to integrate Orbit Analyzer with Visual Studio Code for real-time linting of your .orbit files.

+> **Note:** As of v0.1.x, Orbit Analyzer and the VSCode extension are fully cross-platform (Windows, macOS, and Linux).
+Path handling and test detection are robust across all supported operating systems.
+See the [Troubleshooting Guide](troubleshooting.md) for platform-specific tips.

 ## Prerequisites

 Before setting up the VSCode integration, make sure you have:

-1. Installed the Orbit Analyzer CLI tool
+1. Installed the Orbit Analyzer CLI tool (now cross-platform)
 2. Visual Studio Code installed on your system

 ## Integration Options